TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 !!! abstract "Steps"

     1. Access the server web page.
-    1. Upload the generated BVH motion file and its corresponding WAV audio file.
+    1. Upload the generated `.bvh` motion file and its corresponding `.wav` audio file.
-    1. Click "Download (MP4)" to create and save the preview video.
+    1. Click `Download (MP4)` to create and save the preview video.

 ### Task 3.
 Export the motion as FBX

-The final task is to convert the BVH motion file to FBX format, which is required for use in Unreal Engine.
-You'll use the BVH file generated earlier in this step.
+The final task is to convert the `.bvh` motion file to `.fbx` format, which is required for use in Unreal Engine.
+You'll use the `.bvh` file generated earlier in this step.

 !!! abstract "Steps"

     1. Access the server web page.
-    1. Upload the generated BVH motion file.
+    1. Upload the generated `.bvh` motion file.
-    1. Click "Download (FBX)" to convert and save the file in FBX format.
+    1. Click `Download (FBX)` to convert and save the file in `.fbx` format.

 ## Final notes

-If you finished the tutorial, you are free to continue experimenting or do something else!
+When finished with the tutorial, you are free to do as you wish!
 For inspiration, you could:

 - Create new audio files and generate new animations
 - Experiment with the gesture generation parameters